 Paneling Configuration – allows you to configure and save settings for the paneling layouts.
-These settings can be saved and linked with roof layer using Link Roof.
+These settings can be saved and linked with wall layer using Link Wall.
+By using this configuration, you can model insulation and ventilated facades in your Revit project!

-Using Paneling Configuration you can predefine insulation and paneling setting for your Revit project.
+Using Paneling Configuration you can predefine insulation and external paneling setting for your Revit project.

 Insulation or panels are created using Revit Parts.
 In order to see the panels or insulation, you have to select Show Parts or Show Both in View Properties → Parts Visibility.

-These settings can be saved and linked with roof layer using Link Roof.
+These settings can be saved and linked with wall layer using Link Wall.

 Paneling Dimensions – predefine vertical and horizontal paneling sizes (Width and Length).